 Why does my business need a grease trap?

 By law, local water authorities require that all fats, oils and grease from all commercial food preparation businesses must not be discharged to the sewer system.
-A grease trap is required to prevent most fats, oils and grease from entering the sewer system where they can solidify and build up to cause blockages, overflows or overload waste water treatment plants.
+Grease traps are required to prevent most fats, oils and grease from entering the sewer system where they can solidify and build up to cause blockages, overflows or overload waste water treatment plants.

 It is also important to prevent hot liquids from entering a plastic (PVC) sewer system.
 The pipes can melt and buckle if the waste water discharged to sewer is too hot.

 Does your grease trap need to be an approved design?